George Floyd's autopsy puts Hennepin County Medical Examiner Andrew Baker in the hot seat

 “The details that we initially saw were cherry-picked by prosecutors,” said Mary Moriarty, Hennepin County’s chief public defender.
 “They were taken out of context of the entire report.
 But Dr. Baker was doing what a medical examiner does: document absolutely everything they see.”

 The Hennepin County Medical Examiner is an independent office.
-It isn’t affiliated with the sheriff or with prosecutors.
 The examiner answers only to the County Board.
-But Moriarty acknowledged that even nominally independent medical examiners or coroners can skew their findings in favor of prosecutors or police officers.
+Moriarty acknowledged, however, that even independent medical examiners or coroners can skew their findings in favor of prosecutors or police officers.

 Baker has never been one of those medical examiners, she said.